 Taking products of string order parameter works here because of the additional protecting symmetry.

-Alternatively, we ask whether it is possible to devise an order parameter for the two chain system which involves only fermion parity but which detects a non-trivial phase, with Majorana zero modes.
-That this might be possible is suggested by the form of Eq. \ref{eq:TwoChainAB}, which is terminated by bosonic operators such as $\bchi_{A}\bchi_{B}$.
-In fact, we will later give selection rules which the terminating operators of a non-local OP should obey in order to uniquely detect a symmetric phase among other symmetric phase (see Table \ref{tab:EvenOddTable}).
-For the phase with two Majorana zero modes per edge, the terminating operator should be bosonic (even under parity) but odd under exchange.
+We ask whether it is possible to devise an order parameter for the two chain system which involves only fermion parity but which nonetheless detects a nontrivial phase with protected Majorana zero modes.
+That this might be possible is suggested by the form of Eq. \ref{eq:TwoChainAB}, in which the brane is terminated by bosonic operators such as $\bchi_{A}\bchi_{B}$ rather than a fermionic operator.
+In fact, in Sec. \ref{sec:SecIV} we will give selection rules which the terminating operators of a nonlocal OP should obey in order to uniquely detect a symmetric phase among other symmetric phases (see Table \ref{tab:EvenOddTable}).
+For the phase with two Majorana zero modes per edge, the terminating operator should be bosonic (even under parity) but odd under exchange symmetry.
 Operators with other transformation rules under the symmetries (fermion parity and translation) detect the other symmetric phases.
+Therefore,

-has the proper transformation rules to detect the phase with two Majorana zero modes per edge.
-This non-local OP works, for instance, for a model of two identical chains with intrachain pairing and interchain diagonal hopping.
-While it vanishes for the special model Eqs. \ref{eq:TwoChainHami} because of its larger symmetry group, we expect that for models with no additional symmetries this order parameter will detect the special topological phase.
+will detect the phase with two Majorana zero modes per edge.
+This nonlocal OP works, for instance, for a model of two identical chains with intrachain pairing and interchain diagonal hopping.
+While it vanishes for the special model Eq. \ref{eq:TwoChainHami} because of the model's larger symmetry group, for models with no additional symmetries this order parameter detects a topological phase.